-There are three major categories of energy credits: The Alternative Portfolio Standard (APS), the Renewable Portfolio Standard (RPS) and the Renewable Energy Credit (REC).
-The APS is a mandate placed on utilities that requires them to supply a percentage of their generation from a mix of clean alternative generation resources.
-The RPS is a similar program to the APS that applies to generation resources that are powered by a qualifying renewable energy resource (biomass, biofuel).
-The REC program is an incentive program that pays a cost share on a per kilowatt basis for renewable energy systems such as solar and wind energy.
+There are three major categories of energy credits: The Alternative Energy Credit (AEC), the Solar Renewable Energy Credit (SREC) and the Renewable Energy Credit (Class 1 and Class 2 REC).
+The Alternative Portfolio Standard (APS), which regulates the AECs, is a mandate placed on utilities that requires utilities to supply a percentage of generation from a mix of clean alternative generation resources.
+The Renewable Portfolio Standard (RPS) is a similar program to the APS that applies to generation resources that are powered by a qualifying renewable energy resource (solar, wind, hydro, biomass, biofuel).

 Who can qualify?